ThinkDenominator/gtregression/README.md

 # gtregression

+## Motivation

+Many academics and public health professionals in low- and middle-income countries (LMICs) hesitate to use R due to its steep learning curve.
+Instead, they often rely on menu-driven software like SPSS or Epi Info, which limits their ability to perform reproducible and advanced analyses.
+As a step towards addressing this gap, we created the gtregression package to simplify regression modelling in R. The package offers user-friendly syntax, intuitive functions, and publication-ready outputs—empowering analysts to adopt open-source tools with confidence.

+## About the Package

 `gtregression` is an R package that simplifies regression modeling and generates publication-ready tables using the `gtsummary` ecosystem.
 It supports a variety of regression approaches with built-in tools for